 Please feel free to contact us at email@example.com if you would like to discuss any of our resources or would like support in using them.

 Resources developed by MAITS and Partners

-This is a manual for community workers and was initiated at the request of our Indian partners, Sangath.
+This is a manual for community workers to take into the home when providing support to children with developmental disabilities and their families.
+It was initiated at the request of our Indian partners, Sangath.
 There is a Nepali version available from Mr Bimal Shrethra at SGCP Nepal: firstname.lastname@example.org